-*This wiki is where we are collecting and structuring our notes from the group video chat.
-It is a collective notepad, so please add your own notes if you took them or see that something important is missing *
+This thread is where we are collecting and structuring our notes from the group video chats.
+It is a collective notepad, so please add your own notes if you took them or see that something important is missing.

 What we are trying to do in this initiative: Building a distributed cluster of mutual support between people located in different places (towns, cities, countries, language regions).
 We are moving from a network to a system.
 The difference being that in a network, people are trying to see how they can benefit from the activities of others.
 Whereas in a system, people are willing to change their own operations/ models etc around the common goals.

 - Run a Challenge for the OCI Lab: "Find a nice fun way to get people to develop appropriate voice and telephone based methods and tools for coordination of crisis response.
 And an engagement campaign to drive adoption in the local context. " With Marco and Martin’s projects as the use cases.
 What do you think about working on this together @ichraf and @MariaEuler with support from @OCILab and @zmorda ?

 - Collect & Share Relevant Stories to the situation in Different Countries: Connect people with stories from the community of some of the interesting initiatives where people are working on community projects with similar objectives that are being run under similar social or political conditions We have a huge archive of this material on the platform.
 Perhaps we could start by better understanding the Polish context from Wolja, find stories from OpenCare, Wellbeing in Europe and Futurespotters collections - then have a discussion on the platform with Wolja and other community members based in Poland, to see what insights, connections or initiatives can be useful in the Polish con.
 What do you think @amelia noemi about helping with this?

 Context for the proposed actions: